 |

-A hearing test is the very important first step to an accurate diagnosis.
+A hearing test is the very important first step to a diagnosis.

 |